3 Days Samburu National Reserve Kenya Camping Tour Safari Packages

-The 3 days Samburu National Reserve takes you to see wildlife in Samburu national reserve in the North of Kenya.
-Below is a 3 days Samburu national reserve safari itinerary to help you plan your Kenya safari to Samburu.
+Discover samburu in this 3 days Samburu National Reserve takes you to see wildlife in Samburu national reserve in the North of Kenya.
+Below is a 3 days Samburu national reserve joining safari itinerary to help you plan your Kenya safari to Samburu.
 Samburu National reserve stands as one of the most beautiful Kenya Parks in Northern Circuit.
 It holds the most indigenous wildlife as well as the home of African Elephants and beautiful species of Zebras and the Masai Giraffes.

 The most popular park in northern Kenya, Samburu’s dominant feature is the Ewaso Ngiro River, which slices through the otherwise bone-dry country.
 The river acts as a magnet for thirsty animals, and large numbers of elephants, Grevy’s zebras, giraffes and lions gather along the riverbanks.